 Many athletes shy away from it because of the concern it will reduce their performance and ability to exercise properly.
 After all, the human body does require regular carbohydrate consumption as a primary source of fuel.

-So, how can we maintain our muscle gains and athletic performance ability while being on an extremely low-carb diet?
+So, can we maintain our muscle gains and athletic performance ability while being on an extremely low-carb diet?

 Although it seems challenging, it’s completely possible!

 There are many ways to get the energy you need for working out without compromising your Ketogenic Diet, even if you are a professional athlete!